Mathématique: Chapter 52

 “That’s the plan,” Mitchell said.

-Walking through the halls of the SGC felt surreal, as though September had hollowed him out and left him the rind of the guy he thought he’d been.
-He cut a too-memorable figure with the combination of fatigues and cane.
+Walking through the halls of the SGC felt surreal, as though September had hollowed him out and left him the rind of the man he thought he’d been.

 Heads turned.
 Gazes tracked him down the hall.

-“Good to see you up and around.”
+“Colonel,” Harriman offered, “Good to see you up and around.”

 “That too,” Harriman said, deadpan.
 “What can I do for you, colonel?”

-“Her threat level is still listed as ‘moderate’,” Harriman said.
+“Her threat level is listed as ‘moderate’,” Harriman said.
 “Teal’c didn’t defect in the midst of a foothold.”

-Pretty much worst case scenario for a former Lucian Alliance operative.
+Pretty much worst-case scenario for a former Lucian Alliance operative.

 Still.

-Pale, stressed, with flat red hair plastered to her head, dressed in an oversized set of fatigues, she was hunched over the desk, her brow furrowed as she stared at a computer.
-Young looked at her, trying to hang onto the shadow of his evaporating grudge.
+Pale, stressed, with flat red hair plastered to her head and lost in an oversized set of fatigues, she was hunched at her desk, brow furrowed as she stared at a laptop.

 You’ll like her, Jackson had said.

 “Ah!
 A colonel,” Nerus thundered from two cells down.
-“Colonel, colonel, tell me, what is your name?
+“Colonel!
+Colonel, tell me, what is your name?

 “None of your business,” Young said.

 “Colonel Young!
 Your reputation precedes you.
-Not the same Colonel Young who—“ Nerus paused, evidently trying to recall any great deeds that might be ascribed to ‘Colonel Young’ and coming up short.
+Not the same Colonel Young who—” Nerus paused, trying to recall any great deeds that might be ascribed to “Colonel Young” and coming up short.
 “Well I’ve certainly heard of you.
+Your bravery.
+Your courage in battle.
 I must know—has your storied general seen fit to—”

 Young did his best to tune the pair of them out.
+He stepped up to the bars of the defector’s cell.

-“How’s your English?” he asked her.
+“How’s your English?” he asked, leaning into his cane.

 “What’s your name?”

 “Ginn,” she said.
-“I am Houseless.”
+And then, like she couldn’t help herself, “I am Houseless.”

 Young fought down the ghost of a smile.
 “Ginn Houseless, huh?”